samheyman/biab/README.md

 ```
 upload the contents of the `dist` folder to the root of the webserver.

-Note: make sure to create the folder 'uploads' and upload the pdf files into it as this is not managed by parcel package manager.
+Note: make sure to create the folder 'uploads' on the host server and upload the pdf files into it as this is not managed by parcel package manager.

 ## Resources